Should The FBI Have Arrested 'The Hacker Who Hacked No One'?

 What do Slashdot's readers think?

 commonly used claim?
-(Score:2, Insightful)
+(Score:5, Insightful)

 "I didn't murder someone" is a very commonly used claim among those who don't murder people.
 Would that "raise skepticism" and make one a target for a murder investigation?
 I don't think so.
 This is a chilling-effect arrest.
 They know this guy didn't hack someone, they're just trying to make the tool-makers lives harder because the tools can be used for no good.